matloff/fasteR/README.md

 Let's plot it.
 We'll just plot the means that are based on larger amounts of data.
-So we'll restrict it to, say, ages 23 through 35, since all of those means were based on at least 30 players.
+So we'll restrict it to, say, ages 23 through 35, all of whose means were based on at least 30 players.

 ``` r
 > plot(23:35,taout[3:15])